GDeLaurentis/my_academic_website/content/slides/HHHSep2025/index.md

 $\circ\,$ Construct the Ansatz via the algorithm from Section 2.2 of <a href=https://arxiv.org/abs/2203.04269>GDL, Page ('22)</a>
 </div>
 <div style="text-align: center; display: inline-block; font-size: x-large;">
-Linear independence = irreducibility by the Gröbner basis of a specific ideal.
+Linear independence = irreducibility by the Gröbner basis of the ideal of the redundancies.
 </div>

 <div style="text-align: left; font-size: x-large; margin-top: 5mm; margin-bottom: 0mm;">